kennethaasan/helm-kubectl/README.md

 # helm-kubectl

-## Overview

-This is a copy of https://github.com/dtzar/helm-kubectl with helm 3
+This repo is deprecated.
+Please use https://github.com/dtzar/helm-kubectl instead